APPLICATION INFORMATION – OVERVIEW

 - Use their skills and knowledge in real-life situations

 - Become culturally sensitive and compassionate caregivers

-- Understand the impact of poverty as a social determinant of health
+- Understand the impact of social and environmental determinants of health

-- Experience the personal satisfaction of helping to improve the health status of individuals and communities as well as contributing to social change
+- Build capacity for and commitment to improving the health status of individuals and communities as well as contributing to social change

 - Work collaboratively and across disciplines in pursuit of a common goal

 - Learn how to exercise leadership skills to work with and influence CBOs, community leaders, and academic institutions to embrace holistic, service-oriented approaches to health

 Upon successful completion of the initial Fellowship year, Fellows have the opportunity to participate in an alumni network of Fellows for Life – an interdisciplinary pipeline of emerging professionals who are dedicated and skilled in meeting the health needs of underserved communities.